ENEE467-F2025/lab-6/README.md

 # ENEE 467 Fall 2025: Robotics Project Laboratory
 ## Lab 6: Visual Robot Perception in ROS 2

 This repository contains a Docker container for Lab 6 (Visual Robot Perception in ROS2) as well as the necessary code templates for completing the exercises.
-Software for both parts is provided in this repo; the manuals will specify which packages to run for which labs.

 ## Overview